-A practitioner since 1991, Carol has taught since 2002.
-She has contributed to teacher training programmes for the last 11 years, with a focus on the history and philosophy of yoga, access, introductory pranayama, meditation and restorative practices.
-CPD (Continuing Professional Development) is offered for teachers.
+A teacher since 2002, Carol has contributed to teacher training programmes in Cambridge and London for the last 13 years, with a focus on ethics, yoga’s wisdom teachings, access, introductory pranayama, meditation and restorative yoga.

-Originally a linguist, she has had an interest in wisdom from other cultures, ways of life and the universal human condition for as long as she can remember.
+Originally a linguist, she has had an active interest in wisdom from various cultures and ways of life and in the universal human condition for as long as she can remember.

 E-RYT 500, YACEP (Continuing Education Provider to qualified teachers, recognised by Yoga Alliance US), BWY Dip., Advanced Relax and Renew® Trainer, Cert.
-Yoga Nidra, BA (Hons), MA (Distinction), Dip.
+Yoga Nidra, iRest® Level 2 Teacher, BA (Hons), MA (Distinction), Dip.
 Sports Massage Therapy.

-500-hour Teaching Diploma, British Wheel of Yoga, London
+500-hour Teaching Diploma, British Wheel of Yoga/Karen Lewis/Bob Insley, London

-Advanced Relax and Renew® (Restorative Yoga), Judith Hanson Lasater, San Francisco
+Advanced Relax and Renew® Trainer (Restorative Yoga), Judith Hanson Lasater, San Francisco

-Yoga Nidra, Amritananda, Swami Pragyamurti, Satyananda Yoga, London
+Yoga Nidra, Amritananda/Swami Pragyamurti/Swami Nirmal, Satyananda Yoga, London

 Meditation: Vipassana (S.N.Goenka), London Insight, Gaia House

-Mindful Self-Compassion, Dr Christopher Germer and Dr Kristin Neff, Elspeet, Netherlands
+Mindful Self-Compassion, Dr Christopher Germer and Dr Kristin Neff, Mennorode, Centrum voor Mindfulness, Netherlands

 Level 4 Diploma, Sports Massage Therapy, Tim Paine and Sports Therapy UK